yufeenyuy/msc_bi_docs/datamanagementconcepts/dm_lessonsdocs.md

 - **Prescriptive data analytics**: Using Models to investigate all possible *outcomes from predictive analytics* so as to be able to suggest the most favourable predicted event.
 E.g maximize efficiencies for production lines.

-#### Machine Learning (ML)
+### Machine Learning (ML)

-ML is the ability of models to automatically extract underlying vital patterns from data that can reveal insights that wouldn't possible by barely observing data with a human eye.
-ML is performed on tabular Data where the rows represent observation, a column called the *Label or Target*, and one or more other column(s) called *Predictors* *or Features*.
+ML is the ability of models to automatically extract underlying vital patterns from data that can reveal insights that wouldn't be possible by barely observing data with a human eye.
+ML is performed on tabular Data where the rows represent observations, a column called the *Label or Target*, and one or more other column(s) called *Predictors* *or Features*.
 Artificial intelligence is a larger category of ML while deep learning is a specific field in ML.
 ML is made up of 3 major parts name;

 * **Supervised Learning**
 > It is that part of ML that aims at predicting a label of an observation.
 It comprises *Regression and
 > *Classification*.
-In Regression the ML Model must predict a *numerical label*.
+In Regression the ML Model must predict a *numerical value*.
 In Classification the ML
-> must predict a *text lael* belonging to two or more predefined classes of labels.
+> must predict a *label* belonging to two or more predefined classes of labels.

 ```
 "Typical supervised classification algorithms include Logistic Regression, Decision Trees, Random Forest, Support Vector Machines (SVM), Naïve Bayes, k-Nearest Neighbors (kNN), and Gradient Boosting.
 For supervised regression tasks, we can use, for example, Linear, Ridge, Lasso, or Elastic Net Regression, Decision Trees, Random Forest, or Support Vector Regression (SVR)."